[APX, Atari 8-bits]

 A fascinating moment !
 It had all the features of great campaigns !
 Blitzkrieg, deep operations and massive frontlines running for hundreds of miles !

 The Saratoga campaign, which took place from June to October 1777, was a key moment in the early stages of the American Revolutionary War.
 The British had hoped to divide the fledgling Republic in two by launching a three-pronged attack on Albany.
 However, the campaign was plagued by logistical issues, faulty intelligence, and horrible communication.
-Barry St Leger coming from the West was stopped in front of Fort Stanwix and Lord Howe who should have come from New York instead decided to attack Philadelphia, leaving John Burgoyne’s army coming South from Quebec massively overnumbered.
+Barry St Leger coming from the West was stopped in front of Fort Stanwix and Lord Howe who should have come from New York instead decided to attack Philadelphia, leaving John Burgoyne’s army coming South from Quebec massively outnumbered.
 In the final two battles of Saratoga (some 50 miles North of Albany), John Burgoyne and his forces were decisively defeated, with over 6,000 British, Hessian, and loyalist soldiers being captured.
 This victory was a major turning point in the war and played a crucial role in convincing France to enter an alliance with the Americans.

 Paul Wehner’s Saratoga starts in January 1777, with the British ready to pounce ahead of schedule.
 As the Americans, I must defend the four key objectives (Fort Ticonderoga, Philadelphia, West Point and of course Albany) and make sure I hold them by the end of the year.